 Figure 3.
 File structure for EPIC modeling (directory names in black and files in blue)

-The epic directory contains five subdirectories: model, util, common_data, scenarios, and doc.
+The epic directory contains four subdirectories: model, util, common_data, and doc; scenarios is under work.dir, which is specified in config file under home directory.
 These are described below.